 I’ve also always been a girl that loves to create.
 My first memory of any creative outlet was when I was 8 years old.
 I loved to wear press-on nails.
 One day, my mom bought me some press-on nails by KISS!
 I remember how much fun it was to pick out the colors, apply them to my nails, and admire them once they were finished.
 Since then, through all the life changes, wearing press-on nails has stayed a constant in my life.

 I was also the girl with the voice of my insecurities telling me who I should be and what I should look like.
 I’ve been a girl that never felt good enough, smart enough, pretty enough, or talented enough.

 When I was a teenager, I had some pretty low self-esteem.
-I used to think that in order to be loved, I had to be someone other than myself.
+I used to think that to be loved, I had to be someone else other than myself.
 Like a lot of girls, I grew up with the idea that who I was wasn’t enough.
 So I tried to change into what other people wanted me to be.

 My lack of confidence caused me to doubt myself and all of my capabilities.
 I didn’t know I was lost.
 It took me a while to realize that I had been wandering around in the proverbial desert of my life.
 I didn’t know what I wanted, who I was, or what I needed.
 There were times when I just felt so lonely and disconnected from myself.
 My friends would ask me how they could help but all they could do was listen.

 In my sophomore year of college, I began my journey of rediscovering myself through meditation.
 Meditation helped me reawaken my body’s natural intelligence and inner wisdom that was lost long ago.
 It reconnected me with my body and tuned me into the present moment.

 BUT... even during those times, I lost myself...
 AGAIN!